 Students on leave of absence in the spring term who have not already been approved to apply for funding or programs must consult with their resident dean by mid-May to petition the Administrative Board before laboratory research can begin.

-Students must commit to participating in a specified COVID-19 testing regimen (currently three times per week for students residing on-campus, and twice per week for Harvard affiliates who reside off campus but regularly work on campus).
+Students must commit to participating in a specified COVID-19 testing regimen (currently twice per week for students residing on-campus, and once per week for Harvard affiliates who reside off campus but regularly work on campus).
 Note that students who have returned to campus housing this summer are under quarantine ("Level 1") until they have had their third negative test, which typically will be five to six days after arrival.
 Thus, on-campus students should not expect to return to labs until Thursday, June 10 at the earliest.

 Enrolled students who are living off campus but whose residences are near enough to work in labs are eligible to do so.
 The laboratory PI is responsible for enrolling the undergraduate researcher in COLOR testing through the research group.
 Laboratory access for off-campus students will begin no earlier than following their third negative test.